tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

 Open-VM-Tools modules
 ---------------------

-The open-vm-tools-modules package contains the following modules:
+The open-vm-tools-dkms package contains the following modules:

 -   vmblock: kernel filesystem module, enables drag&drop functionality between the host system and the virtual machine in VMware